Isle of Wight Guru

 2. Bembridge Lifeboat Station

-Bembridge's beach has a whopping great walkway which leads to a big lifeboat.
+Bembridge's beach has a whopping great walkway that leads to a big lifeboat.
 The station is sometimes open for tours and talks from local volunteers.
 It is a free day out, although you might like to give a few pennies to the RNLI whilst you're there.

-On certain days they do practice launches which involve releasing the lifeboat and letting it slide down a slope into the sea.
+On certain days they do practice launches that involve releasing the lifeboat and letting it slide down a slope into the sea.
 The Bembridge RNLI Facebook page has updates on when the test runs are taking place.

 Bembridge lifeboat